-PLAN 2040, the region’s current RTP, includes several different types of transit projects and covers a range of transit modes that combine to create a seamless transit system.
+PLAN 2040, the region’s current RTP, includes several different types of transit projects and covers a range of transit modes that combine to create a seamless transit network.
 This system allows commuters to connect easily to numerous destinations.

 While transit reduces the number of single-occupant vehicles (SOV), its main objective is to provide additional travel options to regional citizens.
 By providing numerous alternatives to the SOV, the regional transportation system will become more efficient and comprehensive.